-- In addition to the GPA requirement, a student must successfully complete sixty-seven (67%) percent of attempted credits during each semester of enrollment at the College.
+- In addition to the GPA requirement, a student must successfully complete sixty-seven (67%) (PACE) percent of cumulative attempted credits during their enrollment at the College.
 Total credits attempted include grades of F, Withdrawals (W), and Incompletes (I) and Transfer Credits (TR).

 - Once a student attempts more than 150% of the credits that it normally takes to complete his/ her program of study, he/she is no longer eligible for financial aid.
 Exceptions may be made for students who have changed their major.
 If a student wishes to be considered for such an exception, the student must complete an appeal form in the Financial Aid Office.
 If an exception is made to the maximum time frame for a student, due to a change in major, the Financial Aid Office will notify the student of the academic plan which must be followed.

-- Repeat courses will be counted towards total credits attempted and total credits completed for determining the required 67% credit completion rate referred to in item #3 of this policy.
-Repeat courses will also be counted towards the 150% maximum credit limit referred to in item #4 of this policy.
-Financial Aid can be applied only to once to repeat any course, where the student has received a passing grade of "A", "B", "C", and "D".
-Students that failed "F" or withdrew "W" from a course in any previous attempts are not stricted by this one repeat limiit.
-Finally, the grade earned by retaking a course is the grade, other than W, counted in the cumulative grade point average.
+- Repeat courses will be counted towards total credits attempted and total credits completed for determining the required 67% credit (PACE) completion rate referred to in item #4 of this policy.
+Repeat courses will also be counted towards the 150% maximum credit limit referred to in item #5 of this policy.
+Financial Aid can be applied only once to repeat any course, where the student has received a passing grade of “A”, “B”, “C” and “D. Students who have failed “F” or withdrew from a course “W” in any previous attempts are not restricted by this one repeat limit.
+Finally, the grade earned by retaking a course is the grade, other than W, that is counted in the cumulative grade point average.
 For more information please review Repeated Coursework.

-- Students not meeting the satisfactory academic progress requirements may be reinstated for financial aid once they have enrolled at their own expense and successfully completed the number of credits prescribed by the Financial Aid Office in the “no progress ” letter sent to students.
+- Students not meeting the satisfactory academic progress requirements according to federal regulations, defined as qualitative (GPA) and quantitative (PACE) may be reinstated for financial aid once they have regained their eligibility as noted on the “no progress” letter sent to students.
 In addition, they must also meet the grade point average requirement referred to in item #2 of this policy.

 To be eligible to receive financial aid, students must be attending class(es)on a regular basis.
 Failure to attend classes is not considered to be an official withdrawal from class(es) or the College.
 It is the student ’s responsibility to notify the Admissions Office of intent to withdraw from class(es) or the College.Students who stop attending class(es), but fail to notify the Admissions Office, will be required to repay any financial aid refund received to cover educational expenses during the time of non-class attendance.